 Apollo or Recoil?

-A popular question, “which should I choose, Apollo or React”?
-Well the answer really depends on your unique use case.
-But, I’ve taken some time to break down what I feel are the Pros and Cons of each.
+Which should I choose, Apollo or Recoil?
+Well, the answer depends on your unique use case.
+But, I’ve taken some time to break down what I feel are the pros and cons of each.

 The first time using AC (Apollo Client) I was incredibly impressed, and this impression has yet to change.
 As the docs say: